 Kissamos Port to Balos Beach

-You can book your Balos Day Cruise at the port and online, which is probably better in summer when tickets sell fast.
+You can book your Balos Day Cruise at the port online -which is better in summer when tickets sell fast.

 Falasarna Beach

-It’s an ideal destination for water sports or to just simply enjoy time by the sea.
+It’s an ideal destination for water sports or to enjoy time by the sea.
+Check out my Sunset Saturday tour that visits Falasarna here.

 On the northern part f the Bay of Falasarna, you will find the Small Beach or Petalida, which is about 400 km long and the most secluded of all the beaches in the bay, with rocky formations on the fine sand beach, this spot is popular among campers and naturists.